fkrestan/k8s-node-startup-timer/README.md

 # What's being measured exactly

 The tool measures two metrics:
-- The time between the testing Pod gets created in Kubernetes API to a time it transitions to the "Running" state on a Node i.e. the Node is "functionally ready".
+- The time between the testing Pod gets created in Kubernetes API to the time it transitions to the "Running" state on a Node i.e. the Node is "functionally ready".
-- The time between the testing Pod gets created in Kubernetes API to a time it it gets scheduled to a Pod.
+- The time between the testing Pod gets created in Kubernetes API to the time it transitions to the "Scheduled" state.

 The statistics measured are currently `p50`, `p80`, `p99`, `min`, `max` and `stddev` but it should be easy enough to add any that interest you.

-The resulting statistics are computed over configurable number of rounds.
+The resulting statistics are computed over configurable number of node additions.

 # The setup